 G2.1.
-The captain must submit his team using the form provided, in board order, by email to the National Controller or his nominee before 6pm on the day preceding the Final.
-If a captain fails to submit his team, a ± 10 fine will be imposed unless the National Controller decides otherwise.
+The captain must submit his team using the LMS or the form provided, in board order, by e-mail to the National Controller or his nominee before 6pm on the day preceding the Final.
+If a captain fails to submit his team, a £10 fine will be imposed unless the National Controller decides otherwise.
 Captains will still be able to make changes to their team after this point.